A simple 7-day social media content schedule for churches

 SUNDAY: About the Message

-Simple Idea: Post three takeaways from Sunday’s message with a captivating photo of the speaker.
+Simple Idea: Share three takeaways from Sunday’s message with a captivating photo of the speaker.

 MONDAY: Spotlight a Church Member

-Step 1: Make a list of the people you would like to spotlight for the next month, quarter, or year.
-I would start the spotlight series with your church staff or ministry leaders, then branch out to the members of your congregation.
+Step 1: Make a list of the people you would like to spotlight for the next month, quarter, or year (members, staff, or volunteers).

 Don’t forget to include an unique hashtag for the series.
 Example: #FacesOfLakeside

-Step 3: Find a photo or multiple photos of the selected person in action.
+Step 3: Include a photo or multiple photos of the selected person serving or attending a church-related event. .

-If you don’t have a photo of them serving, ask them to serve and snap a photo of them.
+If you do not have a photo of them serving - snap of a photo of them serving at the next church event.

 Pro Tip: For flexibility purposes, do not pre-schedule more than a month’s worth of content.